wipdev-tech/hello-world/README.md

-# Hello Wrold
+# Hello World

-This is the begining of an awesome coding journey!
+This is the beginning of an awesome coding journey!
 But there is absolutely no code yet.

-## Collaborrators Needed
+## Collaborators Needed

 PRs are welcome!